-Fuzzy matching algorithms are processor intensive because, in most cases, each value of interest must be compared to every value in the lookup table.
-To speed up the process and improve your overall success rate, please try the following:
+Fuzzy matching algorithms are generally processor intensive.
+Therefore, to speed up the process in Flookup and improve your overall success rate, try the following:

 Use the FUZZYMATCH function to get a feel of the scale Flookup uses to grade percentage similarities between text entries.
 All our lookup functions, except SOUNDMATCH, depend on this function.

 Take advantage of the Long Run Mode.
 Custom functions are given exactly 30 seconds to return results.
-However, in Long Run Mode (LRM), they can run for 6 minutes (for regular Google accounts) or 30 minutes (for Google Workspace accounts) before timing out.
+However, in Long Run Mode (LRM), they can run for 6 minutes before timing out.
 To access this feature, click on the menu items located under Flookup > Long Run Mode.

 Use the NORMALIZE function to remove diacritical marks from text entries before applying FUZZYMATCH or any of the lookup functions.
 We highly recommend that you begin by using this function before running any further analysis on your data.